Lil Peep: Posthumous releases

 On October 14, 2018, Lil Peep's estate revealed that his first posthumous project, Come Over When You're Sober, Pt.
 2, was finished in September 2018 and Lil Peep's executive producer for the project, Smokeasac, confirmed that it was just awaiting approval from Peep's family.
 On October 17, 2018, Lil Peep's estate confirmed that the lead single from Come Over When You're Sober, Pt.
 2, "Cry Alone", would be released on October 18, 2018.
 Come Over When You're Sober, Pt.
 2 was released on November 9, 2018.
 On November 1, 2018, the second single from the album, "Runaway", was officially released.
 On November 7, 2018, the third single, "Life is Beautiful"—a remix of the track "Life" from the Feelz EP—was released.

 Come Over When You're Sober, Pt.
 2 debuted at number four on the Billboard 200 with 81,000 album-equivalent units (including 43,000 pure album sales), making it Lil Peep's first US top 10 album.

 On January 31, 2019, the first single from the upcoming collaboration album with iLoveMakonnen, "I've Been Waiting", featuring Fall Out Boy, was released.
 The song was originally a demo by ILoveMakonnen; Peep then performed on it, spawning a partnership that created up to 20 songs.
 Fall Out Boy was added to the song after Peep's death.

 On March 10, 2019, the documentary Everybody's Everything, which chronicles Lil Peep's life, premiered at the SXSW Film Festival.
-On November 1, 2019, the estate announced the release of the soundtrack to the documentary, which features both released and unreleased tracks.
+On November 1, 2019, the estate announced the release of the soundtrack to the documentary, which features both previously released and unreleased tracks.

 In April 2019, "Gym Class" and "Star Shopping", two Lil Peep singles that were originally released in March 2016 and August 2015 respectively, were re-released onto all streaming platforms by the Lil Peep estate.
 The 2016 EP Vertigo was subsequently released by the estate to streaming platforms on March 5, 2020.
 The Peep estate officially released the Crybaby mixtape with most samples cleared to all streaming platforms on June 10, 2020, to coincide with the four-year anniversary of the original release.
-The track "falling 4 me" was missing as it couldn't be cleared with Radiohead.
+The track "falling 4 me" was missing as it could not be cleared with Radiohead.
 The estate released the Hellboy mixtape with most samples cleared on September 25, 2020, the fourth anniversary of its original release.
 The song "drive by" was reproduced due to sample clearance issues.